CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

         respond "UNKNOWN ACTION"
 }
 ```
-We will look harder at the tls declrations later, but for now we can see that there are two different host paths on this server:
+We will look harder at the tls declarations later, but for now we can see that there are two different host paths on this server:

 * `public.caddy.chal-kalmarc.tf`: This is the public landing page, which will respond to any requests with "PUBLIC LANDING PAGE.
 NO FUN HERE."
 * `private.caddy.chal-kalmarc.tf`: This is the private landing page, with a number of interesting endpoints.
-    * `/flag`: This endpoint is protected by a number of checks, including checking if the address will come from localhost, and a 1==1 check designed to be impossible to pass.
+    * `/flag`: This endpoint is protected by a number of checks, including checking if the address will come from localhost, and a 1\==1 check designed to be impossible to pass.
     * `/cat`: This endpoint just responds with "HELLO WORLD", but is otherwise uninteresting.
     * `/fetch/*`: This endpoint will httpInclude an internal endpoint in the server.
 This is a trivial way to get around the ip check in the flag endpoint, but is also interesting for reasons that will be explained later.
     * `/headers`: This endpoint takes all of the headers, and pipes them to mustToPrettyJson, which is a template function that will format the headers into a pretty json format